ghislainfourny/jsoniq-tutorial/README.md

 # JSONiq for JSON users
 This tutorial introduces the JSONiq language, which declaratively manipulates JSON data.
+You can try the examples on a local [Zorba](http://zorba.io) installation (warning!
+The online Zorba sandbox is running on an older version, 2.9 and object/array lookup use () rather than . and \[\]).

-Why don't you go ahead and try the queries of this document on the [Sandbox](http://pilot.zorba.io/)?
-Alternatively, you can use a local [Zorba](http://zorba.io) installation.
-Most examples (but not yet the big one in the elevator pitch, which is currently being fixed) also run smoothly on [Sparksoniq](http://sparksoniq.org).
+Most examples (but not yet the big one in the elevator pitch, which is currently being fixed) also run smoothly on [Rumble](http://rumbledb.org).

 Important comments on the sandbox: